 Everyone, it seems, loves an 808.
 Technically called the Roland TR-808, the legendary drum machine is name-checked everywhere from the obvious (Kanye’s 808s & Heartbreak) to the less apparent (Americana group the Felice Brothers’ song, “Back in the Dancehalls”).

-And the 808, as well as many other drum machine models that have come out since its debut in 1980, can be a great help to home studio owners that need a drum machine because they don’t have access to (or space to record) a drum set.
+And the 808, as well as many other drum machine model reviewed like the ever-popular Gammon drum set reviews that have come out since its debut in 1980, can be a great help to home studio owners that need a drum machine because they don’t have access to (or space to record) a drum set.
 Make no mistake, the Roland drum machines were never designed to sound like real drums – drum machines using samples later took care of that – but that’s part of the reason why they’re so distinct and sought after in recordings.

 And fortunately, many drum machine simulators in today’s DAW software have sounds that accurately replicate the 808, its successor the 909 and other similar sounds.
 In fact, since it’s more likely that these simulators are what most home recording engineers will be using, this is what we’ll focus on today.